SerenityOS/serenity/Base/usr/share/man/man2/unveil.md

 A process that has not made any `unveil()` calls is allowed to access the whole filesystem (subject to the regular permission checks).
-A process that has made one or more `unveil()` calls cannot access any paths excpet those that were explicitly unveiled.
+A process that has made one or more `unveil()` calls cannot access any paths except those that were explicitly unveiled.

 Calling `unveil()` allows the process to access the given `path`, which must be